quissuiven/nuswhispers-project/README.md

        > 'Topic Modeling.ipynb' conducts in-depth topic modeling and visualization
   - '2.
 Web Application' contains all the files required to deploy a web application
-    -  '2.
-Web Application/venv' contains the files needed to initialize a virtual environment
+    -  'venv' contains the files needed to initialize a virtual environment
-    -  '2.
-Web Application/requirements.txt' contains the libraries to be built inside the virtual environment
+    -  'requirements.txt' contains the libraries to be built inside the virtual environment
-    -  '2.
-Web Application/static' contains css and images of the visualizations made in the Text Analysis
+    -  'static' contains css and images of the visualizations made in the Text Analysis
-    -  '2.
-Web Application/templates' contains the html files for each of the webpages
+    -  'templates' contains the html files for each of the webpages
-    -  '2.
-Web Application/main.py' is the backend Flask code that renders all the html pages
+    -  'main.py' is the backend Flask code that renders all the html pages